 My research is situated at the intersection of cognitive and social psychology.
 I am particularly interested in a variety of issues in moral psychology, including whether people think of their moral beliefs as objective facts, or alternatively as subjective preferences; how people place value on different human lives; how people perceive moral character in others' and how that affects their attitudes and judgments; what drives the motivation to punish acts of harm or wrong-doing (including those carried out by non-humans, e.g., animals); and what predicts whether people are willing to take "neuro-enhancement" technologies that aim to improve aspects of their psychological functioning.
 I am also working on a set of projects on deductive reasoning and inference.

-Professor Goodwin will be accepting new graduate students for admission in fall 2015.
+Professor Goodwin will be accepting new graduate students for admission for Fall 2016.

 Psychology Graduate Group